ordinals/ord/docs/src/inscriptions/recursion.md

 - `/blockhash`: latest block hash.
 - `/blockhash/<HEIGHT>`: block hash at given block height.
 - `/blocktime`: UNIX time stamp of latest block.
+- `/children/<INSCRIPTION_ID>`: list of children that have the given inscription as their parent.